tarantool/doc/download/rocks.rst

                                 <span>Latest source</span>
                             </a>

-                    Templates to create new Tarantool modules in Lua, C and C++.
+                    Templates to create new Tarantool modules in Lua, C and C++

                 -   .. container:: b-rock-block-header

                         strict
                         :specialtext:`Built-in`

-                    Module to prohibit use of undeclared Lua variables.
+                    Module to prohibit use of undeclared Lua variables

                 -   .. container:: b-rock-block-header

                         tap
                         :specialtext:`Built-in`

-                    Tools to write nice unit tests conforming to Test Anything Protocol.
+                    Tools to write nice unit tests conforming to Test Anything Protocol

             .. _Geo:
             .. container:: b-rock